carpentries/instructor-training/_extras/checkout.md

 training, please email us at [instructor.training@carpentries.org](mailto: instructor.training@carpentries.org).

 Keeping [your profile][trainee-profile] up to date with a current email address and local airport helps us to keep in touch about teaching opportunities.
-You may also adjust your preferences to select whether you want to have your GitHub profile shared on our [Instructors page][instructors-page].
+You may also adjust your preferences to select whether you want to have your profile shared on our [Instructors page][instructors-page].

 ## 5. Congratulations!